SherG/tester1/site/content/_index.md

 values:
   heading: Our Services
   text: >+
-    A stronger you in mind and body is our passion.
+    <p>A stronger you in mind and body is our passion.</p>

-    Our safety-first strength training is designed to help you achieve optimal fitness.
+    <p>Our safety-first strength training is designed to help you achieve optimal
+    fitness.</p>
 ---